MorthimerMcMare/DoomRandomTexturesReplacer/README.md

 ```CPP
 protected TextureID tableRandomTexture( void )
 ```
 Get a random texture from the list of the saved replacee textures.
-Time complexity is a `O(n)` in the average and worst cases.
+Time complexity is `O(n)` in the average and worst cases (no more optimizations necessary because usually in one replace table stored only a small amount of destination textures).

 <br>